Working during maternity and parental leave

 Working while on parental leave

-Theparental allowance, paid during parental leave, is state support for parents caring for their youngest children.
+The parental allowance, received during parental leave, is a support from the state for parents caring for their youngest children.
 What are the conditions of this benefit this year and what changes are planned for the future?
 This is the focus of our article.

 Are you solving a similar problem?